evchenie/art_contest/README.md

 - **86 artworks** were accepted and used in the experiments and analyses described in the paper.
 - **4 additional artworks** are included for completeness but were not used in any analysis (e.g., due to disqualification or artist withdrawal).

 **Note:** Each image filename in the `Artworks` folder is indexed to match the `Image_Num` column in this data CSV (`All_Predictors`), allowing direct correspondence between artwork images and their associated metadata and Behavioral results.
+Note that there is no image numbered 73, which is why the numbering extends to 91 despite there being only 90 artworks.
+The final four images (Image_Num 88â€“91) correspond to the four additional artworks that were excluded from all analyses.

 ---